TaskarCenterAtUW/TDEI-template-datasvc-ts/README.md

     ```
 2. To start testing suits, use the command `npm test` , this command will execute all the unit test suites defined for application.

 Note: Unit test doesnt require any of the env variables.
-Running the above command will execute the suites.
+Running the above command will execute the testing suites.

 ## How to run integration test
 To run integration test you need a `.env` file which will be available on request.